-They are to be rested on the block wall for the main support on both sides.
+Place them on the block wall for primary support on both sides.

-If they rest on the framing, then their flanges are required to be nailed into the wood.
+If they rest on the framing, nail their flanges into the wood.

-The long spans of engineered joists do not need to be supported at the middle unless strengthening is needed.
+The long spans of engineered joists do not need to be supported in the middle unless strengthening is needed.

 How Do You Strengthen Engineered Joists?